How to cure worms in cats & dogs

 Did you know that puppies and kittens are actually often born with worms?
 They can catch roundworm from their mother while still in the uterus and they can also get them from their mother’s milk shortly after birth.

 Because of this, a worming schedule for puppies and kittens should begin at three weeks old.
-Worming should then be repeated about every two weeks to prevent reinfection, until they’re six months old.
+Worming should then be repeated about every two weeks to prevent reinfection until they’re 12 weeks old.

 Follow your vet’s advice on what worming product you should give your puppy or kitten and how often.
 Worms can be particularly damaging in young animals so it’s important you have an effective deworming schedule for them.